 While the current regulations have gone some way to achieving their objectives by promoting and improving the energy efficiency of household refrigerating appliances, there is significant scope to revise the requirements to improve energy efficiency, reduce consumer’s energy costs and reduce associated greenhouse gas emissions.

 - Tighten minimum energy performance standards (MEPS) levels to those adopted in the United States (US) as at 15 September 2014.

 - Adopt US MEPS levels and replace the regionally-specific AS/NZS4474.1 test standard with the International Electrotechnical Committee (IEC) test standard IEC 62552 parts 1 to 3, published February 2015.

 Public consultation meetings

-Public consultation sessions will be held in:
+Public consultation sessions were held in:

 - Sydney – Monday 8 May 2017

 - Melbourne – Tuesday 9 May 2017